 PHOTO OF BANKSY COURTESY OF JULIET @MakeMineASpritzer

 I love the photograph above.
-Look closely and you’ll see the Contessa, wearing a red opera coat (this photo is B&W), inside the Louvre in Paris, feeding chickens out of a tin bucket!
+Look closely and you’ll see the Contessa, wearing a red opera coat (this photo is B&W), at the Louvre in Paris, feeding chickens out of a tin bucket!
 I know what you’re thinking: Kind of an odd place to be feeding chickens, but she and her photographer hid stuffed chickens and the bucket under their coats and carried them past security!
 LOL!
 As if a woman in a flowing red, taffeta coat was an everyday thing.
 If they’d been caught with their taxidermied chickens… Try explaining that to a group of humorless French Gendarmes!
 The rest of the brood were photoshopped in by the photographer.
 What a grand hoot, but that’s our Contessa!
 Actually it sounds like something I’ve done, but that’s another blog.

 YOU CAN SEE PAPER TOWELS IN ONE OF THE SILVER ICE BUCKETS, LOWER RIGHT

 Elizabeth, the Contessa, lives and dresses—even when going to Safeway—like a real Contessa, and she surrounds herself with things that delight and take her fancy.
-Like her collection of over 20, silver ice buckets… Most were purchased from an antique store or a flea market, and she uses them for everything from chilling wine to holding a role of paper towels, a bouquet of roses grown in her garden, or lining the shelves of her pantry.
+Like her collection of over 20, silver ice buckets… Most were purchased from an antique store or a flea market, and she uses them for everything from chilling wine to holding a role of paper towels, a bouquet of roses grown in her garden, and they’re lining the shelves of her pantry.

 It’s great fun to meet women you’ve known, only online, because you’re already digital pen pals and know a lot about one another.
 There’s no “so where are you from,” “what do you do,” or “are you married?”
 We all picked up as though we’d known one another forever.
 I can’t see men, getting together with guys they’ve known only online—unless it’s for a poker game—can you?